Flix-29/NotionApiClient/README.md

 Then, you can use the methods provided in the `NotionClient` class to interact with the Notion API.

 ## Supported Endpoints
-Currently, only the `Get` endpoints are supported.
+Currently, mainly the `Get` endpoints are supported.
 These are the following:

 ### Database